ImmutableSoft/AutoLM/README.md

 ### Visual Studio 2019

+To build libcurl for both x86 and x64 platforms, please complete both sections below.
+If you only need support for one platform then only that section needs to be completed.
+If you do not complete both sections below then not all build configurations for AutoLM solution will link correctly.

 ## x86
 From the Start (bottom left Windows button) search field, open the application "Developer Command Prompt for VS 2019".